Data communication

 Data communication is the transfer of data over a point-to-point or point-to-multipoint communication channel.
 Data communication comprises data transmission and data reception and can be classified as analog transmission and digital communications.

 Analog data communication conveys voice, data, image, signal or video information using a continuous signal, which varies in amplitude, phase, or some other property.
 In baseband analog transmission, messages are represented by a sequence of pulses by means of a line code; in passband analog transmission, they are communicated by a limited set of continuously varying waveforms, using a digital modulation method.
-Passband modulation and demodulation is carried out by modem equipment.
+Passband modulation and demodulation are carried out by modem equipment.

 Digital transmission and digital reception are the transfer of either a digitized analog signal or a born-digital bitstream.
 Baseband digital transmission is regarded as comprising part of a digital signal, whereas passband transmission of digital data may also or alternatively be considered a form of digital-to-analog conversion.

 Data communication channels include copper wires, optical fibers, wireless communication using radio spectrum, storage media and computer buses.
 The data are represented as an electromagnetic signal, such as an electrical voltage, radiowave, microwave, or infrared signal.

 Distinction between related subjects

 Digital transmission or data transmission traditionally belongs to telecommunications and electrical engineering.
-Basic principles of data transmission may also be covered within the computer science or computer engineering topic of data communications, which also includes computer networking applications and communication protocols, for example routing, switching and inter-process communication.
+Basic principles of data transmission may also be covered within the computer science or computer engineering topic of data communications, which also includes computer networking applications and communication protocols, for example, routing, switching and inter-process communication.
 Although the Transmission Control Protocol (TCP) involves transmission, TCP and other transport layer protocols are covered in computer networking but not discussed in a textbook or course about data transmission.

 In most textbooks, the term analog transmission only refers to the transmission of an analog message signal (without digitization) by means of an analog signal, either as a non-modulated baseband signal or as a passband signal using an analog modulation method such as AM or FM.
 It may also include analog-over-analog pulse modulated baseband signals such as pulse-width modulation.
 In a few books within the computer networking tradition, analog transmission also refers to passband transmission of bit-streams using digital modulation methods such as FSK, PSK and ASK.

 The theoretical aspects of data transmission are covered by information theory and coding theory.